OLLab-SYSU/FM4OR/README.md

 #### References

 - A survey on mathematical reasoning and optimization with large language models，2025.

+- Foundation models and intelligent decision-making: Progress, challenges, and perspectives, The Innovation 6(6): 100948, June 2, 2025.
 ----------------------------------------------------------

 - OPTFM: A scalable multi-view graph transformer for hierarchical pre-training in combinatorial optimization, NeurIPS 2025.